Gamerkuipers/Hydroneer-Modding/README.md

 ## **Step 1**

-Download a mod thru the wiki [wiki here](https://bridgepour.com/legacy-mods) or from the links above on the right side press download.
+Download a mod thru the wiki [Link here](https://bridgepour.com/legacy-mods) or from the links above on the right side press download.

 ## **Step 2**